phonometrica/phonometrica/docs/scripting/plugins.rst

 Phonometrica can be extended with plugins, which are written in `JSON <https://www.json.org/>`_ and Phonometrica's scripting language.
 When it starts up, Phonometrica loads all plugins which are located in the system plugin directory or in the user plugin directory.
-Plugins can add functionality to Phonometrica in a number of ways, but most commonly they will create a submenu in the `Tools` menu which provides additional commands offered by the plugin and/or custom query protocols.
+Plugins can add functionality to Phonometrica in a number of ways, but most commonly they will create a submenu in the `Tools` menu which provides additional commands offered by the plugin and/or custom coding protocols.

 Plugins can be shared and redistributed as ZIP files.
 To install a plugin, go to ``Tools > Install plugin...`` and choose the ZIP file corresponding to the plugin you wish to install.
 It will be installed in the current user’s plugin directory.